 Turning assignments in on time is very important and enables the instructor to return graded assignments more quickly.
-Assignments that WILLNOT be accepted late or made-up, are Discussion Questions & Quizzes.
-Students may have ONE late assignment (without penalty) during the semester, WITH prior notification to the instructor.
-Any late assignment submitted without prior instructor notification will NOT be accepted - no exceptions.
-Any of the remaining assignments will be accepted late without penalty.
+Students may turn in late assignment (without penalty) during the semester, WITH prior notification to the instructor.
 Since this course is fully online, any student who turns in an assignment late will need to directly contact the instructor prior to turning in the assignment.